danieldiasm/py_test_automation_pg/python/unittest/01_test_basics/readme.md

 This is an example of a simple application with simple unit tests for it.

-Note:
-The unittest lib comes with the python interpreter, so nothing else should be needed.

-## About the tests
+Unittest is a library that comes build-in on Python, so you'll be able to do some testing only having Python installed on the system.

+## What you can find in here
- 1 - App
+ 1 - The Application
- This is a dummy application to build tests on it.
+ This is a dummy application with few simple functions for you to read or practice writing unit tests for it.

- 2 - Unit Tests
+ 2 - Tests
- Inside this basics there are only unittests, no integration or system tests.
+ Inside this there are only simple unit tests, no integration or system tests.
+ Unit test, ideally is a task that the software developer should be doing.

+ 4 - Test Resources Examples
+    a - Set-Up
+    b - Teardown
- 3 - Tests
+    c - Fixtures
- This contains the practice test files.
-Here you can find all sort of tests, from simple assertions to mock tests.

- 4 - Jenkinsfile
+ 5 - Jenkinsfile
- There is a Jenkinsfile for you to use it on a pipeline!
+ There is a Jenkinsfile for you to use it on a pipeline, its job is to execute the shell script called "run_tests.sh" and execute the tests.

 ## How to run tests of this directory.